 An MBA in HR management is for those wanting to develop a management career in HR and strategy.
+It teaches you the kind of skills managers need in order to bring in and retain a strong workforce, from initial recruitment to the effective training and development of employees.
 This includes labor markets, international leadership, recruiting, training, team building, performance updates, employee policy, salary, benefits and increments, employee health and safety as well as staff amenities.
 If one has good communication skills and a charismatic personality, and is dependable and confident, an MBA in HR can be just the thing.
 This MBA can lead to a key role managing a company’s most important asset – its people.

 An MBA in supply chain management is a unique and exciting opportunity in the field of business management.
+Supply chain management is a subset of operations management which focuses on the flow of goods or services.
+The MBA concentration in supply chain management is designed for anyone who is planning on a post-MBA career in this area.
 It includes inventory management, warehousing and transportation of various materials as required by a client or a company.
 Supply chain management can be done by graduates of any stream.

 This one-of–a kind MBA is geared to professionals already working in media or to students looking at jobs in media, advertising, journalism, and public relations.
 It was specifically designed to provide graduates with the foundation, skills, and competencies required to both understand and function within the complex legal, ethical, economic, and social dimensions of media management.
 Admission to this program usually requires entering students to have prior media, art or media related business expertise.
 MBA degrees in these fields are not as widespread as they are in finance, and they can give a real competitive edge in advancing to mid- to upper-level management positions.